 The Branches of Government

-- Tell your students that they will be learning about the three branches of government.
+- Tell your students that they will be learning about the three branches of government in the United States.

 - Put up a poster board, and divide it into two columns.
 Label the first column KnowAnd the second column Learned.